-Once the value has been established and confirmed, you should absolutely talk about pricing during this conversation.
-You probably didn't have the information needed to put together exact pricing ahead of time - but you should be prepared to give an idea or range for what an investment in your solution looks like.
+Once the value and impact of your product has been established and confirmed, it may be the right time to bring up pricing.
+You probably don’t have all the information you need to put together an exact pricing plan yet, but you should be prepared to at least provide a range for what an investment in your solution would look like.

-Additional Tip: Reps should allocate a five-minute buffer before their demo call, so they can review the previous conversation notes and specific information about the prospect.
-Not to mention, a brief rehearsal of their demo!
+Additional Tip: Reps should allocate a five-minute buffer before their demo call so they can review their notes from the previous conversation.
+Not to mention, run through a quick demo rehearsal!

 Playbook 3: Pricing/mutual outcome plan

-This stage is all about the rep finalizing their sale and getting deeper into pricing details.
+This stage is all about your rep finalizing the deal and digging deeper into the pricing details.

 This is where you present your pricing options in the most succinct and clear way possible.
 Maybe you have an upfront pricing discount or a bundle option.
-Really focus on the different options you have available and the benefits of each.
+Focus on the different options you have available and the benefits of each.

-For example, let’s say the client had previously mentioned that their yearly budget is lower this year.
-This is where reps can show them how they can actually save X amount of money if they bundle two or more add-ons to your product.
+For example, let’s say that the prospect had mentioned that their yearly budget is lower this year.
+Reps can use this information to highlight that they would actually save money by bundling two or more add-ons to your product.

-A mutual outcome plan is an opportunity for your rep to really nail down the distinct steps needed to move forward with the prospect.
-Also known as a joint execution plan, this slide assists the rep with confirming the need-to-know details so both parties can move towards a beneficial outcome, together.
+A mutual outcome/joint execution plan allows your reps to clearly define the specific steps needed to move forward with the prospect.
+This slide assists the rep with confirming the need-to-know details so both parties can move towards a beneficial outcome, together.

 Collaboration is key here!

-Review your own sales cycle history and create a template with the frequent conversation topics used to guide prospects towards the final sale.
+Review your sales cycle history and create a template with the conversation topics that are most frequently used to guide prospects toward the final sale.
 For example, include questions like:

-- What is the next step for you internally to make the decision?
+- What is the next step that needs to be taken internally in order to finalize the decision?